kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

    - macOS/Linux: python3 -m venv .venv
    - Your prompt should show (.venv) when continuing

-4. However if Flask is not listed on requirements.txt then type pip3 install flask  for macOs/Linux or pip install flask for Windows in the terminal to install it manually
+4. You do not need to download Flask because it is manually listed in our requirements.txt.

-   - You do not need to download Flask because it is manually listed in our requirements.txt.
+ -  However if Flask is not listed on requirements.txt then type pip3 install flask  for macOs/Linux or pip install flask for Windows in the terminal to install it manually

-7. Run the application
+5. Run the application
 - Once dependencies are installed, the application can be launched with a main .py file.
 Please proceed to "How to Start and Login"

  ---